California mule deer: Diet and behavior

-California Mule deer are herbivorous and often browse for food within a 1-2 mile radius of a water source (including rivers and lakes) which creates a feeding area that is often located in or around shaded grassy areas upon which they will make their beds.

-They will participate in a behavior where they create beds to sleep on.
-These beds are roughly 2 meters in diameter and often appear as flatted grassy areas.
-However frequently used and re-used beds may appear significantly more level and decomposed compared to their surrounding environment.
+California Mule deer often browse for food within a 1-2 mile radius of a water source (including rivers and lakes).
+They may flatten grass into beds roughly 2 meters in diameter.
+Frequently used beds may appear significantly more level and decomposed compared to their surrounding environment.
 This behavior is often observed among bucks during the later fall season as temperatures drop.
 They will choose a sunny spot, remove any rocks or branches, and take a nap.
 These beds are often located on grasses or dry leaves under a tree or a rock, or on flattened areas of snow if there is nothing else available.

-Mule deer are often opportunistic and will consume a large variety of vegetation mainly consisting of whatever is available and easily digestible including stalks, flowers, fruits, seeds of grasses, forbs, buds, seeds (particularly acorns), stems, leaves, the bark of trees, shrubs, fungi, lichens, algae, mosses, and ferns.
-Because of their opportunistic nature, they will adjust their diet in accordance to what is available given various factors including snow and fire.
+Mule deer are opportunistic browsers and will consume a large variety of vegetation including stalks, flowers, fruits, forbs, buds, leaves, bark, fungi, lichens, algae, mosses, and ferns.
 In summer, California mule deer mainly browse on leaves of small trees, shrubs, and herbaceous plants, but also consume many types of berries (including blackberry, huckleberry, salal, and thimbleberry).
 In winter, they may expand their forage to conifers (particularly twigs of Douglas fir), aspen, willow, dogwood, juniper, and sage.
 Year-round, they feed on acorns; grasses are a secondary food source.
 Where humans have encroached on historic deer habitat by suburban development or orchards, California mule deer diversify their diet with garden plant material, tree fruit, and occasionally, pet food.

 Fawns and does tend to browse together in familial groupings, while bucks tend to travel singly or with other bucks.
 California mule deer browse most actively near dawn and dusk, but also forage at night in open agricultural areas or when experiencing hunting pressure.

 Mule deer will often form family groups made up of 2 or more generations of females and their fawns.
 Grown bucks leave these groups and will occasionally form groups with other adult bucks but are more often observed living solitarily.
 Females will spend their summers isolated in fawning areas after their young have sufficiently grown, where they will remain until the breeding season begins again in the fall.